michaelobi99/PPM-C-Compression/README.md

-The prediction by partial matching (PPM) is the state of the art for lossless data compression.
+The prediction by partial matching (PPM) is the state of the art for lossless data compression (in terms of compression efficiency).
 It uses a finite context length to estimate the probability of a symbol.
 This implementation (PPMC) uses a trie data structure to model the different contexts and generate probabilities.
 The proababilities generated are sent to an arithmetic encoder to encode them into bits.